arpit2438735/nativescript-algolia/README.md

 ### Search

-You can now search for contacts using firstname, lastname, company, etc. (even with typos):
+With these tasks complete, you can now search for contacts by querying fields such as firstname, lastname, company and more.
+As Algolia is typo tolerant, common misspellings can be handled with ease:

 ```js
 // firstname